tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 - __Task 2__: Provide R code that demonstrates that the two strand-specific count tables sum up to the values of the unstranded count table.

+- __Task 3__: Explain the utility (biological relevance) of the different counting modes used under Task 1.
+Include your explanation as comment text in your homework script (see `HW7.R` below).

 ## B. Read counting of different feature types
-- __Task 3__: Compute strand-specific count tables for the positive (sense) strand of the following feature types:
+- __Task 4__: Compute strand-specific count tables for the positive (sense) strand of the following feature types:

    1. Genes
    2. Exons